Tou7and/awesome-icd-coding/README.md

 # awesome-icd-coding
-Try to find public available papers about auto ICD medical coding via machine learning. <br>
+This is not an official awesome list, just my personal collection of public available resources about auto ICD medical coding. <br>
 A similar awesome list of medical coding can be found here: [acadTags/Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) <br>
 The above list is more complete for now. <br>
 But I try to categorize the articles by the ICD versions and include other related resources.

 ## Contents
 - [Awesome-Relatives](#awesome-relatives)